Easy Crab Salad Recipe

 Neptune Crab Salad

 Simply put, Neptune salad is another term for “crab salad”.
 Some may argue that Neptune salad is more complex than a simple crab salad, and more of a “seafood salad”.
 Others may say that any kind of crab salad qualifies as “Neptune salad”.
 It really depends on what region of the country you are in.
-If you want to make a more complex crab salad (or “Neptune Salad”), make the recipe below and then add any or all of the following:
+If you want to make a more complex crab salad (or “Neptune Salad”), make the recipe above and then add any or all of the following:

 • Hard boiled egg, sliced